Estimate Time7 min

 Sign up for Fidelity Viewpoints weekly email for our latest insights.

-This hypothetical example assumes the following: (1) annual IRA contributions on January 1 of each year for the age ranges shown, (2) annual $6,500 contribution for first year and thereafter, (3) an annual nominal rate of return of 7%, and (4) no taxes on any earnings within the IRA.
+This hypothetical example assumes the following: (1) annual IRA contributions on January 1 of each year for the age ranges shown with no withdrawals through age 67, (2) annual $7,000 contribution for first year, (3) an annual nominal rate of return of 7%, and (4) no taxes on any earnings within the IRA.
 The ending values do not reflect taxes, fees, or inflation.
 If they did, amounts would be lower.
 Earnings and pre-tax (deductible) contributions from traditional IRAs are subject to taxes when withdrawn.
 Earnings distributed from Roth IRAs are income tax-free provided certain requirements are met.
 IRA distributions before age 59½ may also be subject to a 10% penalty.
 Systematic investing does not ensure a profit and does not protect against loss in a declining market.
 This example is for illustrative purposes only and does not represent the performance of any security.
 Consider your current and anticipated investment horizon when making an investment decision, as the illustration may not reflect this.
 The assumed rate of return used in this example is not guaranteed.
 Investments that have potential for a 7% annual nominal rate of return also come with risk of loss.

 2. You don't have to wait until you have the full contribution